telerik/ajax-docs/controls/multicolumncombobox/functionality/templates.md

 * [Group Template](#group-template)
 * [Fixed Group Template](#fixed-group-template)

->Figure 1: Structure of the dropdown and where you can use templates.
+>caption Figure 1: Structure of the dropdown and where you can use templates.
 Produced by the code in Example 1 below.

 ![multicolumncombobox template example](images/multicolumncombobox-template-example.png)

->Example 1: Sample use of templates in RadMultiColumnComboBox.
+>caption Example 1: Sample use of templates in RadMultiColumnComboBox.
 The result is shown in Figure 1 above.

 ````ASP.NET
 <telerik:RadMultiColumnComboBox runat="server" ID="RadMultiColumnComboBox1" Skin="Default"